 Does it really work?
 Why yes!
-This old time remedy really does wonders for you garden, home and body.
-Don’t miss out on it’s marvelous benefits.
+This old time remedy really does wonders for your garden, home, and body.
+Don’t miss out on its marvelous benefits.
 What is your favorite way to use Epsom salt?
 Share your favorite Epsom Salt uses on our Facebook page.

 There are affiliate links in this post.
 Thanks for supporting PreparednessMama in this way!